 Google and SIGTARP both declined to comment on the investigation because it is ongoing.

-Some of the purported schemes instruct homeowners to send mortgage payments to the mortgage assistant company instead of the bank, while others ask homeowners to transfer their property deeds
+Some of the purported schemes instruct homeowners to send mortgage payments to the mortgage assistant company instead of the bank, while others ask homeowners to transfer their property deeds, AOL Real Estate has reported.

 Along with marking a new effort by the government to crack down on mortgage fraud, the investigation also renews suspicion of Google as accepting advertisers who offer bogus deals and services.